Safety Representative Training Course

 For the Safety Representative

-- Confidence to represent colleagues effectively on safety matters
+- Confidence to speak for colleagues on safety

 - Clear understanding of your legal rights and protections under Section 27

-- Practical skills in hazard identification, risk assessment, and inspection
+- Practical skills in spotting hazards, assessing risks, and inspecting

-- Ability to investigate accidents and make recommendations for prevention
+- The ability to investigate accidents and recommend fixes

 - CPD-accredited certification recognised by employers and the HSA